Robust multipartite entanglement in dirty topological wires: Uncorrelated random disorder (Anderson potential)

-Finally, in Fig.~\ref{Fig6}(c) and~(d), we plot the exponent $\beta$ in the $V$-$\mu$ plane, for $\Delta/J=0.5$~(c) and $\Delta/J=1$~(d), respectively.
-Again, the transition from the Majorana phase to the superconductive trivial one (along the black line identified by $\bar{\nu}=0.5$) is marked by a change of the scaling coefficient $\beta$.
-The phase diagram is qualitatively similar to the one obtained for the incommensurate Aubry-Andre potential in Fig.~\ref{Fig4}.
-In particular, disorder enlarges the Majorana phase~\cite{GergsPRB2016, LevyUNIVERSE2019}: this effect is due to the fact that here disorder is such that $\mu_l$ in Eq.~\eqref{anderson} is symmetrically distributed around $\mu$.
-Therefore, starting for instance from the not topological phase and close to the phase transition, for small-enough $V$, disorder selects some Hamiltonian configurations (which we mediate on) lying in the topological phase~\cite{giuliano2017}, eventually favouring it.
+Finally, in Fig.~\ref{Fig6}(c) and~(d), we plot the exponent $\beta_x$ in the $V$--$\mu$ plane for $\Delta/J=0.5$ in panel~(c) and $\Delta/J=1$ in panel~(d).
+Again, the transition from the Majorana phase to the trivial superconducting phase, along the black line identified by $\bar{\nu}=0.5$, is marked by a change in the scaling exponent $\beta_x$.
+The phase diagram is qualitatively similar to that obtained for the incommensurate Aubry--Andr\'e potential in Fig.~\ref{Fig4}.
+As in the case of the Aubry--Andr\'e potential, disorder enlarges the Majorana phase~\cite{GergsPRB2016,LevyUNIVERSE2019}.
+This effect can be understood from the fact that the disorder term in Eq.~\eqref{anderson} makes $\mu_l$ symmetrically distributed around $\mu$.
+Therefore, starting for instance from a nontopological phase close to the phase transition and for sufficiently small $V$, disorder selects some Hamiltonian configurations, over which we average, that lie in the topological phase~\cite{giuliano2017,lepori2022}, thereby favoring it.
+Compared to Fig.~\ref{Fig4}, the disorder-driven transitions in Fig.~\ref{Fig6} are less sharp.
+In fact, in Fig.~\ref{Fig4}, the QFI is evaluated, at fixed $\Delta/J$ and $V/J$, for a single configuration, characterized by a single set $\{\mu_l\}$ in Eq.~\eqref{Eq.gr}.
+On the contrary, in Fig.~\ref{Fig6} and again at fixed $\Delta/J$ and $V/J$, the QFI is averaged on a finite number of configurations, characterized by different values for $\{\mu_l\}$, distributed as in Eq. \eqref{anderson}.
+As a consequence, the resulting disorder-driven transitions are less sharp than in the former case.
+However, this statistical noise can be reduced by increasing the number of configurations over which the QFI is averaged.